 Conservation and Education are the primary focus of the BCC-IWLA's mission.
-The C&E Committee meets the second Wednesday of each month (except July and August) at 7:00 PM in the BCC-IWLA Chapterhouse, to plan each year's conservation activities and events on the farm and at other locations around Maryland.
+The C&E Committee meets as needed in the BCC-IWLA Chapterhouse, to plan & organize execution of each year's conservation activities and events on the farm and at other locations around Maryland.

 Conservation is Everyone’s Mission